Abody-Aho/Abody-Aho/README.md

 # 👨‍💻 About Me

-I'm **Abdalwaly Samer**, an **IT Specialist and Software Engineer** focused on building real-world software products, scalable backend systems, AI-powered applications, and SaaS platforms.
+I'm **Abdalwaly Samer**, an **IT Specialist and Software Engineer** focused on building real-world software, scalable backend systems, AI-powered applications, and SaaS platforms.

-I'm also the **Founder & Lead Developer of Alpha One**, where I work with a team to turn business requirements into practical software solutions.
+I'm also the **Founder & Lead Developer of Alpha One**, where I work with a team to transform business requirements into practical digital products.

+My main focus is not simply writing code.

+> **I build systems that solve real problems.**

+---

-### 🎯 My Core Focus
+# 🧠 My Core Expertise

 <table>
 <tr>

 <td width="50%">

-### 📱 Mobile Development
+## 📱 Mobile Engineering

-Building cross-platform applications with:
+Building scalable cross-platform applications with:

 - Flutter
 - Dart